edinburgh-rbm/mois-examples/python/index.md

 instead of just the final value.

 {% highlight scala %}
-object PySpiralModel extends Model {
+class PySpiralModel extends Model {

   val process = new ProcessGroup("Python Spiral Process Group") {
     // declare the variables that we will output